 8. Insuffficient connection

-9. Not returning to home position on time
+9. Not returning to home position promptly

 10. Unrefined musicality